Safeguard Your Installation

 Restrict Anonymous Access

-All YouTrack instances include a dedicated user account for guests.
-The guest user account is banned by default, but the access rights for the account are preconfigured.
+By default, all YouTrack installations include a dedicated user account for guests.
 This user is granted the default Observer role in the Global project.
-If the guest account is enabled in its preconfigured state, anyone who knows your instance URL can use the guest account to browse issues in all of your projects without having to log in.
+If your installation is accessible from outside your network, anyone who knows your server address can use the guest account to browse issues in your projects without having to log in.

 If you wish to limit or block anonymous access, you have the following options: